-IP TAKE: Support for creative writing is at the forefront of this giving.
-Needless to say, this is a competitive grant.
-It’s an elusive one too; you must be nominated for it, and the nominators are anonymous.
+IP TAKE: United States Artists gives out as many as 50 unrestricted $50,000 grants directly to creative artists each year.
+Support for creative writing is a significant part of this giving.
+However, this is a competitive grant.
+It is an elusive one too; grantseekers must be nominated for it, and the nominators are anonymous.
 The best strategy is to look through its list of previous selection panelists to get an idea of who might be connected to the process.

-How do you get yourself nominated by an anonymous group of creative writing professionals working across the United States?
-First, be as inclusive as you can be in your craft and your community.
-Writing itself might be solitary, but organize and attend workshops, readings and creative writing events as much as you can, and find ways to integrate interdisciplinary art into your writing.
-The more collaborative you are, and the more broadly you showcase your work around the country, the more likely you are to hit on one of these anonymous nominators.
+In order to get nominated by an anonymous group of arts professionals working across the United States, grantseekers should be inclusive in their craft and community.
+Writing itself might be solitary, but grantseekers should organize and attend workshops, readings and creative writing events as much as possible, and find ways to integrate interdisciplinary art into writing.
+The more collaborative they are, and the more broadly grantseekers showcase their work around the country, the more likely they are to hit on one of these anonymous nominators.

-USA seeks to support quality, creativity, innovation, risk-taking, and diversity—which is certainly reflected in the scope of creative writers USA has recently supported.
-In particular, the grantees' geographic diversity reflects that it's easier to work anywhere as a creative writer as opposed to as a theater or dance artist, for example.
-So long as these values put you at the front of the pack, USA seems less concerned about where you are in your career.
-The range of recent creative writing awardees also reflect this—on the one hand there is the legendary Pulitzer Prize-winner Annie Proulx; on the other, there is C.E.
+USA supports quality, creativity, innovation, risk-taking, and diversity—which is certainly reflected in the scope of creative writers USA has funded.
+In particular, the grantees' geographic diversity reflects that it is easier for creative writers to work anywhere than for theater or dance artists, for example.
+The range of past creative writing awardees also reflects this—on the one hand there is the legendary Pulitzer Prize-winner Annie Proulx; on the other, there is C.E.
 Morgan, whose debut novel was published (to great acclaim) in 2009.

-A full list of literary grantees since 2006 is on USA’s website.
+A full list of past literary grantees is on USA’s website.